-- System Variable: Save the script to the directory in the TOONBOOM_GLOBAL_SCRIPT LOCATION environment variable.
-This option is only available if this environment variable is set. - 4.
-Click on OK.
+• System Variable: Save the script to the directory in the TOONBOOM_GLOBAL_SCRIPT LOCATION environment variable.
+This option is only available if this environment variable is set.

 The script is copied to the chosen location and can now be edited and executed in the Script Editor view.
-It can also be added as a button to the Scripting toolbar-see Adding Scripts as Toolbar Buttons on page 256.
+It can also be added as a button to the Scripting toolbar-see Adding Scripts as Toolbar Buttons on page 258.